Key takeaways

 GitHub SEO

 The GitHub-specific SEO sub-skill is a niche feature unique to this tool.
-It optimizes repository visibility through README structure, topic tags, description formatting, and GitHub search discoverability.
+It optimizes repository visibility through README structure, topic tags, description formatting, and GitHub search discoverability, generating GITHUB-SEO-REPORT.md and GITHUB-ACTION-PLAN.md outputs.
 Given that many of these tools are themselves GitHub repositories, the meta-relevance is notable.

 Competitive Position

-Agentic-SEO-Skill sits in the mid-tier of the SEO/GEO agent skills category at 188 stars — behind the leaders but ahead of the long tail.
+Agentic-SEO-Skill sits in the mid-tier of the SEO/GEO agent skills category at 643 stars as of June 2026 — more than triple its March count, but still well behind category leaders claude-seo (~8.7K) and geo-seo-claude (~8.1K), and behind seo-geo-claude-skills (~2.1K).
 Its differentiators are architectural ambition (more moving parts than anything else in the category) and the confidence labeling system.

 The "reasoning-first" positioning is philosophically distinct.
 Where claude-seo leads with breadth and geo-seo-claude leads with GEO depth, Agentic-SEO-Skill leads with analytical rigor and transparency.